zylx0532/pasztor.at/_posts/2019-02-04-make-everything-final.md

 This rendering strategy can then be passed to the renderer as a way to extend its functionality.

+## Conclusion

+We humans are forgetful, we sometimes don't think, and when deadlines are looming we are sometimes willing to go to any lengths to get the job done *quickly*.
+Inheritance often seems like a tempting solution to introduce an ugly hack just to meet the deadline.

+Having `final` in your classes by default prevents them to be abused like that.
+In fact, I find that I could often live completely without inheritance by just using interfaces when needed.

 ## Sources:

 - [Robert C. Martin: The Open-Closed Principle](https://web.archive.org/web/20060822033314/http://www.objectmentor.com/resources/articles/ocp.pdf)